 Optional: Download our Lesson 21 Practice Document.

-- Select the Insert tab and click the Text Box command in the Text group.
+- Select the Insert tab, then click the Text Box command in the Text group.

 Clicking the Text Box command

 - A drop-down menu will appear.
 Select Draw Text Box.

 - Click, hold, and drag to create the text box.

 Drawing a text box

 - The insertion point will appear inside the text box.
 You can now type to create text inside the text box.

 - If desired, you can select the text and then change the font, color, and size by using the commands on the Home tab.

 - Click anywhere outside of the text box to return to your document.